 A charitable lead trust is an arrangement in which a donor establishes and funds a trust that provides for specific distributions to be made to the Foundation over a specified period.
 When a gift of this nature is received and the Foundation is not the trustee, a temporarily restricted contribution is recognized in the period in which the trust is established.
 The contribution and related beneficial interest are measured at the present value of the expected future cash inflows, using the interest rate for U.S. Treasury bonds of similar terms at the time the trust is established as the discount rate.
 The discount rate is revised at each measurement date to reflect current market conditions.
 Distributions from the trust are reflected as a reduction in the beneficial interest and a reclassification from temporarily restricted to unrestricted net assets.
-Accretion of the discount and revaluations of expected future cash flows based on changes in investment returns and discount rates used are recognized as adjustments to the beneficial interest and changes in the value of split-interest gifts in the Consolidated Statements of Activities under temporarily restricted net assets.
+Accretion of the discount rates used are recognized as adjustments to the beneficial interest and changes in the value of split-interest gifts in the Consolidated Statement of Activities under temporarily restricted net assets.